littlefish-foundation/the-vault/D. Colonies/Tech Help Collective/Wallets/Flint Wallet.md

 * Flint supports Ledger nano S and Trezor model T hardware wallets.

 ## Software Wallets ( Hot Wallets )
-* Flint supports 15 word seed phrase and App Passcode method on top of provided password and  is fully compatible with other Cardano wallets including single address wallets.
+* Flint supports 15 word seed phrase and App Passcode method on top of provided password and  is fully compatible with other Cardano wallets.

+## Connected Apps